Perturbation theory: Description

-If the power series in $\ \varepsilon$ converges with a nonzero radius of convergence, the perturbation problem is called a regular perturbation problem.
+If the power series in $\varepsilon$ converges with nonzero radius of convergence, the perturbation problem is called a regular perturbation problem.
 In regular perturbation problems, the asymptotic solution smoothly approaches the exact solution.
 However, the perturbation series can also diverge, and the truncated series can still be a good approximation to the true solution if it is truncated at a point at which its elements are minimum.
 This is called an asymptotic series.
-If the perturbation series is divergent or not a power series (for example, if the asymptotic expansion must include non-integer powers $\ \varepsilon^{\left(1/2\right)}$ or negative powers $\ \varepsilon^{-2}$) then the perturbation problem is called a singular perturbation problem.
+If the perturbation series is divergent or not a power series (for example, if the asymptotic expansion must include non-integer powers $\varepsilon^{1/2}$ or negative powers $\varepsilon^{-2}$) then the perturbation problem is called a singular perturbation problem.
 Many special techniques in perturbation theory have been developed to analyze singular perturbation problems.